document is to be used as a guideline to plan for staffing,

 This document will be reviewed each

-year during the annual Public Hearing in September.
+year during the annual Public Hearing in September, as needed.

 plan is based on the Board of Trustees approved Mission and